megalis-bretagne/parapheur-v5/CONTRIBUTING.md

 ## Performance test

 Every Integration test should use the `src/gatling/application.yml`'s `tests.repeat_count` value.
-This value can be overridden (increased), to turn those integration into performance tests :
+This value can be overridden (increased), to turn those integrations into performance tests :
 ```bash
 $ mvn gatling:test -Dtests.repeat_count=1000000
 ```